Email Verification Cost Calculator & Price Matrix

 Are repeat (cached) verifications really free?

 Yes.
 Every fresh verification is cached for 72 hours.
-Re-checking the same address inside that window returns the cached result marked from_cache: true and costs 0 credits.
-Malformed emails are rejected before SMTP at no charge, and idempotent retries on the same key are never billed twice.
+An eligible re-check of the same normalized address and strictness inside that window with force_refresh: false returns the cached result marked from_cache: true and costs 0 credits.
+Malformed emails are rejected before SMTP at no charge.

 How does the $0.01 per-call x402 pricing for AI agents work?

 An agent with a wallet calls POST /v1/decide with no account or API key.
-The API responds 402 Payment Required with machine-readable requirements; the agent pays $0.01 in USDC on Base via an X-PAYMENT header and receives the decision plus an on-chain settlement receipt.
+The API responds 402 Payment Required with machine-readable requirements; the agent pays $0.01 in USDC on Base via a PAYMENT-SIGNATURE header and receives the decision plus an on-chain settlement receipt.
 Prepaid credit packs stay cheaper ($0.005/check) for sustained volume.

 How does InboxPolicy compare in price to ZeroBounce and Kickbox?